structurizr/java-extensions/structurizr-mermaid/README.md

 - Adds support for return/response messages on dynamic views.
 - Adds support for software system instances on deployment views.
+- Fixes a bug where all children of a deployment node would be rendered on a deployment view, irrespective of the defined elements.

 ### 1.3.6 (6th July 2020)